- Osome Blog HK

 Cross-border spending is also high – JP Morgan's 2019 study revealed that 75% of Hong Kong's online consumers have purchased from overseas, with the most popular markets being China, Singapore, and Japan.
 In fact, cross-border spending makes up the bulk of Hong Kong's online purchases, accounting for 60% of the total ecommerce spend (US $2.2 billion).

-For your international or cross-border partnerships, ecommerce fulfillment shipping is important to help you scale your business.
+For your international or cross-border partnerships, ecommerce fulfillment shipping is important to help you scale your online business.

-Uprising Mobile Commerce
+4 Uprising Mobile Commerce

 Mobile commerce lets consumers shop from online shopping platforms without the use of desktops and laptops.
 Virtual marketplace apps such as Amazon, in-app purchases, using digital wallets, and mobile banking are all examples of mobile commerce platforms.